tanin47/tip/README.md

 Tip provides useful info at your fingertip.
 You can simply select the text and hit the shortkey to activate the tooltip showing useful info.

-Useful info is programmed by you (using any programming language), and it works with every Mac app.
+"Useful info" is programmed by you using any programming language, and it works with every Mac app.

 Examples
 ---------